cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).
-This equivalence yields an efficient way of hashing to an Edwards curve: first, hash to the equivalent Montgomery curve, then transform the result into a point on the Edwards curve by evaluating a pair of rational functions called a birational map.
+This equivalence yields an efficient way of hashing to an Edwards curve: first, hash to the equivalent Montgomery curve, then transform the result into a point on the Edwards curve via a birational map.
-This method of hashing to an Edwards curve requires first identifying a corresponding Montgomery curve and birational map.
+This method of hashing to an Edwards curve thus requires identifying a corresponding Montgomery curve and birational map.
-We describe how to identify this curve and map immediately below.
+We describe how to identify such a curve and map immediately below.

 ### Birational maps from Montgomery to Twisted Edwards curves {#birational-map}